North Karelia: History

 The borders of remote North Karelia were formed gradually.
 Important border foundations were the Treaty of Stolbovo (1617) for the eastern border and the Treaty of Teusina (1595) for the western border.
 The border was finally established in the Treaty of Nystad (1721), where North Karelia was separated from the "other Karelias" that remained on Russia's side.

 Regional identity began to form gradually in the 18th century.
 In 1767, the häradshövding (judge) used the name Pohjois-Karjala (North Karelia).
 The residents also called themselves the men of the province and drew up their own regulations in Finnish for the border guard, showing their separateness.
 Administratively, North Karelia belonged to different counties in the 18th century, but it had its own "North Karelia county".
 This self-administration set it apart from other regions.
 The separation was further strengthened when North Karelia was formed into its own province in 1960.
 North Karelia became its own region in 1994.
 Instead, North Karelia province was abolished in 1997 and its functions were transferred to the Eastern Finland province.

+The first shots of the Winter War between the Soviet Union and Finland were fired in Lieksa on 30 November 1939.
+Fighting in Ilomantsi took place during both the Winter War (1939 Battle of Ilomantsi) and the Continuation War (1944 Battle of Ilomantsi).
+The latter was the final battle of the Continuation War and ended with a Finnish victory.